N5GEH/n5geh.platform/README.md

 ## Multi node setup:

 Deploying your services on a multi node setup makes sense if you, e. g. want to increase the availability of, or increase the available ressources for your services.
-Here, we give a quick tutorial on how to deploy the setup on a three node setup with distributed services, including the databases, on a docker swarm cluster.
+Here, we give a quick tutorial on how to deploy the setup on a three node setup with distributed services, including the databases, on a docker swarm cluster for development purposes - no security features are applied, so make sure your system is not exposed to unauthorized people.

-1. As prerequisite, you need to have three nodes (that can be virtual machines or different instances of your WSL2) that can communicate with each other.
+As *prerequisite*, you need to have three nodes (that can be virtual machines or different instances of your WSL2) that can communicate with each other.
 In our setup the nodes are named "test-1", "test-2", and "test-3".
 If your nodes have different names, you need to change the [stack file](docker-stack.yml) or [environment file](.env) accordingly.

+Steps 1-3 are equal for both ways and need to be executed.
+Either jump to step 4 or step 6 depending if you wish or wish not to use portainer.

+Steps 4-5 show the use without portainer if you apply changes  directly within the [stack file](docker-stack.yml).

+Steps 6-X show the use with portainer if you make changes within the [environment file](.env).

-2. Install docker on each of the three nodes following steps 1 & 2 of the single computer setup.
+1. Install docker on each of the three nodes following steps 1 & 2 of the single computer setup.

-3. Next, you need to create a docker swarm and add all three nodes to it.
+2. Next, you need to create a docker swarm and add all three nodes to it.
 On one of your nodes, e. g. test-1, you need to initiate your swarm by typing:

         docker swarm init
    Afterwards, the other two nodes, e. g. test-2 and test-3, need to join this swarm.
 On the node where the swarm was initiated, a command should be printed in the console with that other nodes can join this particular swarm as worker nodes.
 It should look similar to: